-1. Minimum Lot Size for the creation of new parcels shall be at least 80 acres.
+a.
+Minimum Lot Size for the creation of new parcels shall be at least 80 acres.
 Minimum lot size will not affect approval for development unless specified in use.
 The size of the parcel will not prohibit development as long as it was lawfully created or otherwise required to be a certain size in order to qualify for a use.

-RECOMMENDED FINDING: There is no new parcels created through this request; therefore, this criterion is not applicable.
+BOARD OF COMMISSIONERS FINDING: There are no new parcels being created through this request; therefore, this criterion is not applicable.

-2. Setbacks: All buildings or structures with the exception of fences shall be set back a minimum of thirty-five (35) feet from any road right-of-way centerline, or five (5) feet from any right-of-way line, whichever is greater.
+b.
+Setbacks: All buildings or structures with the exception of fences shall be set back a minimum of thirty-five (35) feet from any road right-of-way centerline, or five (5) feet from any right-of-way line, whichever is greater.

-RECOMMENDED FINDING: Based on the submitted Plot Plan the proposed structures will meet the minimum road setback.
+BOARD OF COMMISSIONERS FINDING: Based on the submitted Plot Plan the Single Family Dwellings will meet the minimum road setback.

-3. Fences, Hedges and Walls: No requirement, except for vision clearance provisions in Section 7.1.525.
+c.
+Fences, Hedges and Walls: No requirement, except for vision clearance provisions in Section 7.1.525.

-RECOMMENDED FINDING: There is no indication that the applicant is proposing any fences, hedges or walls.
+BOARD OF COMMISSIONERS FINDING: There is no indication that the applicant is proposing any fences, hedges or walls.
 As a condition of approval if any of the above is proposed at a later date they shall meet the requirements for the vision clearance in Section 7.1.525.

-4. Off-Street Parking and Loading: See Chapter VII.
+d.
+Off-Street Parking and Loading: See Chapter VII.